Estrogen receptor: Structure

 Estrogen receptor alpha and beta show significant overall sequence homology, and both are composed of five domains designated A/B through F (listed from the N- to C-terminus; amino acid sequence numbers refer to human ER).

-The N-terminal A/B domain is able to transactivate gene transcription in the absence of bound ligand (e.g., the estrogen hormone).
-While this region is able to activate gene transcription without ligand, this activation is weak and more selective compared to the activation provided by the E domain.
+The N-terminal A/B domain is structurally disordered and is able to transactivate gene transcription in the absence of bound ligand (e.g., the estrogen hormone).
 The C domain, also known as the DNA-binding domain, binds to estrogen response elements in DNA.
 The D domain is a hinge region that connects the C and E domains.
 The E domain contains the ligand binding cavity as well as binding sites for coactivator and corepressor proteins.
 The E-domain in the presence of bound ligand is able to activate gene transcription.
 The C-terminal F domain function is not entirely clear and is variable in length.

 Due to alternative RNA splicing, several ER isoforms are known to exist.
 At least three ERα and five ERβ isoforms have been identified.
 The ERβ isoforms receptor subtypes can transactivate transcription only when a heterodimer with the functional ERß1 receptor of 59 kDa is formed.
 The ERß3 receptor was detected at high levels in the testis.
 The two other ERα isoforms are 36 and 46kDa.

 Only in fish, but not in humans, an ERγ receptor has been described.